+And then it was Sunday.
+We started with Rhianna and Amelia who were at their first Tribby performing a range of songs accompanied by Liam and Iain.
 Snap Bak, aka Ollie and Tyler were next up performing a set of songs based around Tyler's strong vocals and Ollie's percussion skills.
 If this performance is anything to go by, these boys are going places.
 Superb!!

 We don't have favourites, however I think we can all be excused for having that feeling about the group that came next.

 The Freedom Road Collective are just ACE!!
-20+ young people of all ages, coming together as a community with music at it's core on a Saturday morning to learn and rehearse.
+20+ young people of all ages, coming together as a community with music at its core on a Saturday morning to learn and rehearse.

-Not only do we have singers, but we have guitarists, Cajon players, keyboardist's, ukulele players and bass players who make up the group and their set just took the roof off!!
+Not only do we have singers, but we have guitarists, Cajon players, keyboardists’, ukulele players and bass players who make up the group and their set just took the roof off!!

 A FRCA legend; Emily Halsey - musician, singer and glitter beard stylist, joined the fun next.
 It was good to see Emily again and she did a small set that showed that she still has what it takes.

 And then it was almost over.
 Almost only for our final band - The Unwired Society.
 And what a performance.
 Lead singer and guitarist Dylan Burton along with Lauren England on drums, Rob Moses (again) on bass and at times Green Day's tribute band Green Date's lead singer and guitarist Joe Sunday, they closed our time at Tribfest 16 in style!!